Set up Package Manager

 Private Preview | Advanced

-If Package Manager is not already configured from the landing page and running, click on the Posit Package Manager logo.
+If Posit Package Manager is not already configured from the landing page and running, select the Package Manager logo.

 Begin Package Manager installation